FrisoVerweij/FACT/README.md

 - PyTorch Lightning
 - yaml

 One could use `env.yml` to install an anaconda environment with the all the dependencies.
-Note that it could be the case that there is a mismatch in the cuda version.
-Make sure to alter the env.yml file accordingly if this results in errors.
+Note that it could be the case that there is a mismatch in the cuda version (one used in `env.yml` is 10.1.x) Make sure to alter the env.yml file accordingly if this results in errors.

 #### Reproducing the experiments